hunicus/awesome-citadel/README.md

 _Move to a place in the world that is better-suited for you._

 - [Plan B Passport](https://planbpassport.com/) - acquire another passport for a country with more favorable conditions
+- [Nomad Capitalist](https://nomadcapitalist.com/) - strategy and advice on citizenship and wealth planning

 **[`^        back to top        ^`](#)**